 Soccer is a fast moving game with a unique combination of individual skills and team performance.
 Soccer is a non contact sport although collisions may occur.
 Players, except the goal keeper, can not intentionally touch the ball with their hands/arms.

 Teams try to score by advancing the ball toward their opponent's goal by passing and dribbling.
 Possession of the ball is an integral part of the game.
 Play is continuous.
 There are no time outs until the end of the quarter.
 Recreational or developmental soccer emphasizes small sided games in order to maximize players touches of the ball and increase game participation.

-Under 6 teams (U6) play 3 v 3 (three players on field for each team), and do not use goal keepers.
-Quarters are 10 min. coaches are on the field to give guidance and to act as referees.
+Under 4 and 6 teams (U4 & U6) play 3 v 3 (three players on field for each team), and do not use goal keepers.
+Quarters are 8 and 10 minutes respectively.
+Coaches are on the field to give guidance and act as referees.

-U8 teams play 4 v 4, without goal keepers.
+U8 teams play 5 v 5, with goal keepers.
 Player begin using throw-ins.
 Quarters are 10 minutes.
 CYSA Referees are used.

-U10 teams play 7 v 7 with goal keepers.
+U10 teams play 7 v 7 (or 6 v 6) with goal keepers.
 Off-side is introduced.
 Quarters are 12 minutes.
 CYSA Referees and Assistant Referees are used.